 To complete the application process quickly, first gather all the required documents you’ll need for both the FAFSA and the BC Financial Aid Application.
 Here’s a checklist of what you’ll need.
 Records of income earned in the year prior to when you will start school.
 Records of your parents´ income information if you are a dependent ...more about Documents You Need

-In addition to demonstrating financial need (see below), you’ll also need to meet some general eligibility criteria.
-You must: Be a United States citizen, permanent resident, or other eligible non-citizen.
-(Refer to the college’s general eligibility guidelines for enrollment).
-Possess a high school diploma or recognized equivalent such as a General Education Development (GED) certificate. …more about Eligibility
+To receive financial aid you must meet the following conditions: Be a United States citizen, permanent resident, or other eligible non-citizen (does not apply to DREAMer Students completing the WASFA).
+Possess a high school diploma, recognized equivalent such as a General Education Development (GED) certificate OR meet Ability to Benefit criteria.
+If you are interested ...more about Eligibility

-Program of Study Your program of study is the degree or certificate you plan to work on while attending Bellevue College.
-Please note the following: You are required to choose and work on a program of study that is offered at Bellevue College.
-We report your program of study to the Department of Education (ED) …more about Program of Study and Planning Your Classes
+You must choose a Program of Study to receive financial aid.
+Your program of study is the degree or certificate program you plan to work on while attending Bellevue College.
+Please note the following: You tell us on the BC Financial Aid Application which program of study you plan to work on.
+You must receive ...more about What Financial Aid Pays For: Program of Study and Planning Your Classes